-Interns, Residents and Foreign Physicians in Training - Unlicensed Physicians https://www.medicaid.gov/sites/default/files/2021-05/mpec-3222021.pdf allows unlicensed physicians to provide ordering/prescribing/referring/attending (OPRA) services to Medicaid members.
+Interns, Residents and Foreign Physicians in Training - Unlicensed Physicians

+In accordance with NYS Education Law Article 131 § 6526, unlicensed physicians who are residents, interns and foreign physicians participating in training programs, are authorized to prescribe.
+NYS Medicaid recognizes the authority under which these unlicensed providers may prescribe; however, these physicians are not eligible for enrollment into the Medicaid program without a license.
+Medicaid Provider Enrollment Compendium (MPEC) allows unlicensed physicians to provide ordering/prescribing/referring/attending (OPRA) services to Medicaid members.
 The State Medicaid Agency (SMA) is not required to enroll a provider type, such as unlicensed physicians, for the purpose of complying with 42 of the Code of Federal Regulations (CFR) § 455.410(b) or § 455.440, when the provider type is ineligible to enroll in the NYS Medicaid Program.